CocoaPods/blog.cocoapods.org/_posts/Static-Framework.markdown

 A dynamic library cannot depend on a static library because a static library may not have the necessary relocations to be loaded at runtime and because if multiple dynamic libraries depended upon the same static library, there would be multiple copies of the static library.
-The multiple copies only a code size issue for the code itself, but it will lead to functionality issues for any data in the static library.
+The multiple copies is only a code size issue for the code itself, but it will lead to functionality issues for any data in the static library.